h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 ## Next Steps

-Check out the [Get Started and Consume Existing Recipes](https://h2oai.github.io/tutorials/get-started-and-consume-existing-recipes/#0) tutorial

-Where you will learn:
+Check out the [Get Started with Open Source Custom Recipes](https://training.h2o.ai/products/tutorial-3a-get-started-with-open-source-custom-recipes-tutorial) tutorial, where you will learn:

 - What is Bring Your Own Recipe
-- What is recipe?
+- What is a recipe
 - Types of Driverless AI open-source recipes available
 - How to upload the recipes into Driverless AI as raw URL’s and .py files
 - Compared the final models of the experiments that were run with custom recipes to Driverless AI’s default settings experiment